Hybrid High-Order formulations with turbulence modelling capabilities for incompressible flow problems: Numerical validation

 where $u$, $v$ and $w$ are the velocity components in the $x$, $y$ and $z$ directions, respectively, $p$ is the pressure, $r$ is an auxiliary variable used to define the pressure and $t$ is the time.
 The constant parameters are set as $a=\frac{\pi}{4}$ and $d=\frac{\pi}{2}$.
 We consider $\nu = \Reynolds^{-1} = 1,0.1,0.01$, as suggested by Ethier and Steinmann in order to avoid wiggles in the proximity of the domain boundary.
 The analytic solution is conceived such that the convective term is balanced by the pressure gradient and the Laplacian of the velocity is balanced by the time derivative.
 In order to avoid forcing terms, \ie $\bm{f}=\bm{0}$, the velocity time derivative is multiplied by $\nu$.
 The computational domain is the unit cube $\Omega = (0,1)^3$ and time integration is carried out in the time interval $[0,0.1]$.
 Accordingly the errors in $L^2$ norm for the velocity, the velocity gradients and the pressure are computed based on the exact solution at time $\tF = 0.1$.
 Dirichlet boundary conditions are enforced on five of the six faces composing $\partial \Omega$ while on the top face we impose Neumann boundary conditions.
 The velocity and the stress on $\partial \Omega$ are computed relying on the exact solution, the velocity field is initialized based on the exact solution.

 We rely on tetrahedral meshes obtained subdividing in 24 tetrahedrons the hexahedral cells of $N^3$ Cartesian grids, with $N$ cells per Cartesian direction.
 Accordingly, the mesh cardinality is $\card{\Th}=24 N^3$.
-The results are reported in Tables \ref{tab:ES_SConvP2}-\ref{tab:ES_SConvP4} for $k=1,2$ and $k=3,4$ HHO formulations, respectively, considering tetrahedral meshes with $N=2i$, $i = 0,\dots,4$.
+The results are reported in Tables \ref{tab:ES_SConvP2}-\ref{tab:ES_SConvP4} for $k=0,1$ and $k=2,3,4$ HHO formulations, respectively, considering tetrahedral meshes with $N=2i$, $i = 0,\dots,4$.
 Notice that, in order to limit the computational burden, the finer meshes are avoided at the higher polynomial degrees.
 Time integration is performed relying on a fourth order accurate ESDIRK scheme with time step $\delta t = 0.1/160$.
-A $k+1$ rate of error reduction is observed for the pressure error in $L^2$ norm.
-The velocity and velocity gradient errors in the $L^2$-norm show rates of convergence of $k+2$ and $k+1$, respectively, in the diffusion-dominated regime, whereas the rate of error shows a tendency of being reduced by one when moving towards the convection-dominated regime.
+A $k+1$ rate of error reduction is observed for the pressure error in $L^2$ norm and, interestingly, pressure errors are insentive to a two orders of magnitude reduction of the viscosity.
+The velocity and velocity gradient errors in the $L^2$-norm show rates of convergence of $k+2$ and $k+1$, respectively, in the diffusion-dominated regime ($\nu =1$).
+Contrary to pressure errors, velocity errors increase while reducing the viscosity, nevertheless the error increase is less pronounced on finer meshes.
+Accordingly, the rate of error reduction for the velocity error overcomes the expected results moving towards the convection-dominated regime.